 Groundcovers are some of our most versatile and easy-to-grow perennials.
 Like a well-designed house with floors covered by nice rugs and carpeting, the garden is more beautiful when we use groundcovers to cover bare ground.
-And as the movement encouraging lawn-less landscapes gains momentum, groundcovers take center stage as lawn grasses are removed.
-Knowing and understanding their tolerance to foot traffic is a key element in deciding what are the right groundcovers for your needs.
+As the movement encouraging lawn-less landscapes gains momentum, groundcovers take center stage as an alternative to traditional grass lawns.
+Knowing and understanding the tolerance that different groundcover plants have to foot traffic is a key element in deciding which plants are right for your needs.

 To Step or Not Step